 Select your travel style--whether it's our signature expeditions, our active outdoors adventures, or our lower-priced journeys.
 Or choose how you want to travel: by train or small ship, on an expedition geared for photographers or for families, and more.

 Our newest small-group trips, provided in partnership with G Adventures, blend fun, hands-on exploration with meaningful cultural encounters, as well as more free time and choices, all for an unbeatable value.
 See All »

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-An active and ardent archaeologist, Janet Duncan Jones has more than 30 years of fieldwork at sites in Jordan, Greece, Turkey, and elsewhere.
+Archaeologist Janet Duncan Jones has more than 30 years of fieldwork at sites in Italy, Jordan, Greece, Turkey, and elsewhere.
 She is Presidential Professor of Classics at Bucknell University specializing in classical and Near Eastern archaeology, early urbanism, and environmental history.
 Janet’s publications focus on ancient technology and cultural landscapes.
 She has taught about the human impact on ancient environments, including Machu Picchu, Easter Island, the Gangetic Plain, southern Jordan, and the Nile Valley.
 Whenever possible, Janet teaches courses about her three passions: ancient technology, the Seven Wonders of the Ancient World, and Alexander the Great.